eduardoagarcia/python-api-template/README.md

 # Python API Template

-This project is a simple Python API template to get started quickly.
+This project is a simple Python template to start building APIs quickly!

 ### Back End
 - Python